Common Bacteria, Viruses, and Parasites Found in Drinking Water

 Prevent infection from the outset

-So, here are the symptoms you need to look out for and what to do in the case of an outbreak in your area.
+So, here are the symptoms you need to look out for when it comes to the most common bacteria, viruses, and parasites found in drinking water, and what to do in the case of an outbreak in your area.

-Escherichia coli (E. coli) — a bacterium that lives in the digestive tracts of healthy people and animals.
-Most types of E. coli are pretty harmless, but this bacterium should not be taken lightly.
+Like other types of coliform, E. coli is a bacterium that lives in the digestive tracts of healthy people and animals.
 The CDC estimates that 83% of E. coli infections are food and waterborne in origin.
 It’s also typically found in the intestines of agricultural animals, it can come from contact with an infected animal, human waste, or contaminated raw fruits and veggies, and can get into your meat during processing if the meat is not cooked at exactly 160°F (71°C).
 Additionally, it can get in your water if it’s not properly treated at your local water treatment facility.
 Accidentally swallowing contaminated water in swimming pools, lakes, and rivers may also infect the human body.

 For many, E. coli can be fought by your immune system without any sign of an infection.
 If symptoms are present, like diarrhea, stomach cramps, nausea, and vomiting, they typically show up 3-4 days after the initial infection.
 When E. coli makes a serious impact on your endocrine system or your kidneys, symptoms will vary from pale skin to fatigue, fever, bruising, and an inability to urinate.

-First things first — both of these bacteria can be found in improperly-treated water.
+First things first — all of these microorganisms can be found in improperly-treated water.
 If you’re drinking water from your municipality, be sure to check your water quality reports and get to know the results.
-If you’re feeling uneasy about the amount of chlorine/chloramines used to treat the water, or are nervous about Cyclospora/E. coli, consider looking into a Sterilight UV water filter.
-Although our government and food facilities do all they can to provide us with the cleanest water possible, E. coli and Cyclospora will always find its way into our lives.
+If you’re feeling uneasy about the amount of chlorine or chloramines used to treat the water, or your city has been recently impacted by a waterborne pathogen outbreak, consider looking into a UV water filter.
+Although our government and food facilities do all they can to provide us with the cleanest water possible, E. coli, Cyclospora, Giardia, and more will always find its way into our lives.

-For a home filtration option to keep E. coli and Cyclospora at bay, as well as other contaminants, you can install a whole home water filter with a UV light.
-The Aquasana Rhino Whole House Well Water Filter comes with an optional UV Sterilight filtration system that kills 99.99% of viruses, bacteria like E. coli, and chlorine resistant cysts like cryptosporidium and giardia.
+For a water filtration option to keep E. coli, Cyclospora and more at bay throughout your home, you can install a whole house water filter with a UV light.
+The Aquasana Rhino Whole House Well Water Filter is available with an optional UV filtration system that kills 99.99% of viruses, bacteria like E. coli, and chlorine-resistant cysts like Cryptosporidium and Giardia.